 Scholarly Commons Citation

 Barnett, Randy E., "Scalia's Infidelity: A Critique of "Faint-Hearted" Originalism" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 841.
+841.